Colebuildanddevelop/StonkKings/README.md

 - TODO big functionality
   - buy and sell (need to make sure trade is not created if dont have enough shares to sell?)
+  - make search have suggestions
   - toast all errors
-  -
+  - update chart every second with live data
   - award winner of tournament
-  - show trade history
+  - show trade history x
   - show entrants in tournament
   - create tournament
   - enter tournament x
   - redeem main account balance somehow
   - show tournament history ( entrants, their trades, the winner, the payout)
   - add friends

   ENTRY